chocolatey/choco-wiki/CreatePackages.md

 1. Run `choco new -h` to get a feel for what you can pass e.g `choco new bob` (to create a package named `bob`)
 1. Note all the rules below.
 This will help you, especially in publishing to the community feed (https://chocolatey.org)

+### Self-Contained?
+If you have a self-contained package, you can remove the automation scripts entirely and just include the executables, they will automatically get shimmed, which puts them on the path.
+Ensure you have the legal right to distribute the application though.
+You should read up on the Shim Generation section below though to familiarize yourself on what to do with GUI applications and/or ignoring shims (also known as batch redirects).

 ## Quick Start guide

 If you think you got what it takes and just want to know the basic steps to get a package out, there is a special [Quick Start Guide](https://github.com/chocolatey/choco/wiki/CreatePackagesQuickStart) for you. **NOTE**: This doesn't exempt you from observing the rules, requirements and guidelines (noted below).